-- 1. Provide explanation of differences between actual and budgeted amounts (10% over/ under) IPSAS 24.14 - Where the total of actual on comparable basis does not tie to the statement of financial performance totals due to differences in accounting basis(budget is cash basis, statement of financial performance is accrual) provide a reconciliation.
+- 1. Provide explanation of differences between actual and budgeted amounts (10% over/ under) IPSAS 24.14 - Provide an explanation of changes between original and final budget indicating whether the difference is due to reallocations or other causes.
+(IPSAS 24.29) 7 - Where the total of actual on comparable basis does not tie to the statement of financial performance totals due to differences in accounting basis(budget is cash basis, statement of financial performance is accrual) provide a reconciliation. ε.